andersevenrud/vuensee/README.md

 | `VITE_SETTINGS_REPEATER_ID`     | `repeaterId`     | String    |              |
 | `VITE_SETTINGS_PORT`            | `port`           | Number    | Auto         |
 | `VITE_SETTINGS_SSL`             | `ssl`            | Boolean   | Auto         |

-## Connection

-To set up a connection you'll need the following on the remote machine:

-> You can read all about the requirements and setup in the noVNC `README` file.

-1. A VNC Server
-2. Websockify to communicate between the browser and VNC server
-3. Port forwarding of websockify port (if you plan connecting via the internet)

 ## License